tomara-x/lapis/README.md

 </p>
 </details>

+- most of the nodes defined in [misc_nodes](https://codeberg.org/tomara-x/fundsp/src/branch/main/src/misc_nodes.rs) are available, but they have slightly different syntax here (to be documented)
+- `bitcrush()` a bit crusher node
+- `ahr(a, h, r)` an attack-hold-release node

 ## deviations
 - every nodes is wrapped in a `Net`, it's all nets (﻿🌍﻿ 🧑‍🚀﻿ 🔫﻿ 🧑‍🚀﻿)
 - mutability is ignored. everything is mutable